rrice1/quidditch-roster/README.md

 ### How to run this app
 Two run this app you will need two terminals - one serving up the json data and one running the app.

-1. Serving up the json data
+1. Configure Firebase
-* globally install json-server: `npm install -g json-server`
+* In the db folder rename `apiKeys.json.example` to `apiKeys.json`
-* use npm to run the json: `npm run data`
+* Add in the config object from your firebase project

 2. Serve up the app
 * At the root of the project: `npm install`
 * `npm start`